KevMac19/KevMac19/README.md

 Mobile App Developer
 --------------------

 I've been learning to code for 2 years.
-I started with HTML but I have really found passion for mobile app development.
+I started with HTML but I have really found passion for mobile app development with React-Native framework.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kmacwan86@gmail.com](mailto:kmacwan86@gmail.com)